THC vs. CBD: Understanding the Difference

 - 20:1 CBD:THC – almost no high, maximum wellness

 In Thailand, these balanced products require FDA approval as they may contain THC extracts above 0.2% concentration, and a medical prescription is required.
-Balanced products are perfect for those who want pain relief without getting too high.
+Balanced products are often reported by users to help with pain relief for some, without leading to strong psychoactive effects.

 Thailand’s Laws